erikyo/iso3166-helper/README.md

 **Returns:**

-- An object with state codes as keys and state names as values.
+- An array of objects containing the code and the name of the regions in the country as key-value pairs.

 **Example:**